![]() | ![]() | ![]() |

 I reimagine and respond to various situations with videos and photos primarily in my art practice.

-Some of these situations include those related to urban fabric, post-communist urban space, "sensitive and baffling realities" that might be dangerous to talk about explicitly, and non-places, which, according to French anthropologist Marc Augé are non-relational, non-historical, non-identity related, and built for transit purpose.
+Some of these situations include those related to urban fabric, post-Soviet urban space, baffling realities, and non-places.
+According to French anthropologist Marc Augé, non-places are non-relational, non-historical, non-identity related, and built for transit purpose.

 My usual approach is to observe what's out there, reflect on chosen observations and related sentiment, research, explore how I can respond, and make my responses.

-But I also experiment with approaches and process because I see them as equally important as the final work.
+But I also experiment with approaches and processes as I view them as being just as important as the final work.

-In participatory projects, I not only involve people as equal collaborators to create art-as-shared-experiences but also flip the script at times by inviting people I know or strangers in the streets to give me inputs that guide me to the creation of a final work.
+In participatory projects, I not only involve people as equal collaborators to create art-as-shared-experiences but also flip the script at times by inviting people I know or strangers in the streets to offer inputs that shape the final work.

 Those inputs collected guided me to the production of a walk guide for Yerevan—titled Clues for City Wandering, with the input contributors acknowledged.

-The process of inviting inputs from people, I believe, reflects the fact that art is not created in a vacuum—it’s rather like real life, which is influenced by many things, including encounters with people who give others inputs in different ways, whether they are aware of having done so.
+The process of inviting input from people reflects, I believe, the fact that art is not created in a vacuum.
+It is much like real life—influenced by many things, including encounters with people who provide input in various ways, whether or not they realize they’re doing so.